WhiteShadow13/FIJJJAL/pid/README.md

 1) The new output is smaller than *minBound*, we send the minimum bound.
 2) The new output is greater than *maxBound*, we send the maximum bound.
 3) The new output is between both bounds, we send the new output.

+## Tests
+We have tested the regulator with the [main.cpp](./main.cpp). </br>
+We simulate the value sends by the gyroscope with *value* and the set point with *setPoint*.
+We apply the PID function to put the action with the error in a log file. </br>
+And for simulating the drone motion, we decrease *value* by 0.5. </br>

+Unfortunately, we did not test the function on the motors and the mapping function does not work too. </br>